namitkumarsingh97/modern-backend-2026/README.md

 - Bun emerging as a faster runtime alternative with built-in tooling

 Use cases: APIs, real-time apps, microservices
-Learn more: Node.js remains one of the most popular backend tech choices. :contentReference[oaicite:1]{index=1}
+Learn more: Node.js remains one of the most popular backend tech choices.
+[Official Node.js site](https://nodejs.org/)

 ---